 INTRODUCTION

 Chum Salmon (Oncorhynchus keta) have the largest natural geographic range of any Pacific salmonid species and their distribution on the west coast of North America historically extended as far south as Monterey, California (Salo 1991).
 In a status review of Chum Salmon from Washington, Oregon, and California (Johnson et al. 1997), the National Marine Fisheries Service (NMFS) identified four evolutionarily significant units (ESUs).
 One of these, the Pacific Coast ESU, is composed of all populations from the coasts of Washington and Oregon, as well as populations in the Strait of Juan de Fuca west of the Elwha River (Johnson et al. 1997; Good et al. 2005).
 Historically, the Pacific Coast ESU might have included populations in California, but it is unclear whether reports of Chum Salmon in southern Oregon and California represented self-sustaining populations or episodic colonization from populations to the north (Johnson et al. 1997).
-Although there have been genetic studies of populations in the Pacific Coast and neighboring ESUs (e.g. Johnson et al. 1997; Small et al. 2011; Johnson et al. 2012), historical and contemporary population structure in the Oregon portion of the Pacific Coast ESU remains poorly understood.
+Although there have been genetic studies of populations in the Pacific Coast and neighboring ESUs (e.g., Johnson et al. 1997; Small et al. 2011; Johnson et al. 2012), historical and contemporary population structure in the Oregon portion of the Pacific Coast ESU remains poorly understood.

-Adult salmon monitoring by the Oregon Department of Fish and Wildlife (ODFW) indicates that only a few river basins of the Oregon coast currently support major Chum Salmon spawning populations.
-Early records and current surveys indicate that Chum Salmon occur in low numbers in many other basins, but often only periodically (ODFW 2014).
+Adult salmon monitoring by the Oregon Department of Fish and Wildlife (ODFW) indicates that only a few river basins of the Oregon coast currently support Chum Salmon populations (ODFW 2014).
+Early records and recent surveys indicate that Chum Salmon occur in low numbers in many other basins, but often only periodically (ODFW 2014).
 It is unknown how many of these locations historically supported independent, self-sustaining populations, or how they are currently functioning as dependent or independent populations.
 Given this limited information on historical population structure, ODFW could not confidently identify independent versus dependent populations when developing the Coastal Multi-Species Conservation and Management Plan (CMP) for Chum Salmon and other coastal salmonids (ODFW 2014).
 Therefore, the CMP identified potential population areas in the Oregon Coastal Chum Salmon Species Management Unit (SMU) and highlighted the need for additional research to resolve uncertainty about population structure within the SMU.